Concession tickets cost around half the full fare and are available for most ticket types.

 You can travel on concession tickets if you are aged 16 years and under or carry an approved Victorian Concession Card.

-Children aged three years and under may travel free on public transport in Victoria, but they must be accompanied by a parent or guardian.
+Children aged under four years old may travel free on public transport in Victoria, but they must be accompanied by a parent or guardian.

 Children aged 16 years and under do not need a concession card to travel on a concession fare.
 For more information, see children on public transport.